Angele-JY/One-Stock/User_Case_Description.md

 Alternative Flow | **3a invalid Input** <br/> 1.The system prompts for re-enter <br/> 2.Use case resumes at main flow step 1 <br/> **7a Invalid username and password** <br/> 1.The system display "Invalid username and password" message <br/>2.The system prompts for username and password <br/>3.Use case resumes at main flow step 7

+**User Database Version 1**
-First Name
+- First Name
-Last Name
+- Last Name
-NRIC/FIN (Pk)
+- NRIC/FIN (Pk)
-Email
+- Email
-Contact Number
+- Contact Number
-Address
+- Address
-DateOfBirth
+- DateOfBirth
-Gender
+- Gender
-Username
+- Username
-Password
+- Password
-Status
+- Status